-Due to their size and agreeable nature, the Beagle is the most used dog in animal testing for cosmetic, beauty and chemical trials in the US.
-Its thought as many as sixty five thousand dogs are used each year and they are purpose bred forced to live their lives in cages, the Beagle Freedom Project work to end this form of suffering for all animals, including the Beagle.
+Unfortunately, due to their size and agreeable nature, the Beagle is the most used dog in animal testing.
+It's thought that as many as 65,000 dogs are used each year for cosmetic, beauty, and chemical trials in the US.
+They are purpose-bred and forced to live in cages.
+The Beagle Freedom Project work to end this form of suffering for all animals, including the Beagle.

 Are you looking to insure your Beagle?
 It's worth considering Beagle pet insurance if you are looking to protect yourself against unexpected vet bills.